Noyce Mathematics Education Teaching Scholars

 The Doctoral Dissertation Award is designed to stimulate research and development of new knowledge in the fields of insurance, business, and education, and to increase the number of qualified teachers of insurance, business, and education at U.S. colleges and universities.
 Each winner receives a $10,000 research grant.

-For more information and to apply for this award, please visit
+For more information and to apply for this award, please call 1-847-866-5100 and ask for the National Merit Scholarship Corporation Program Assistant, or visit

 North Carolina Teaching Fellows Scholarship

 The Teaching Fellows Commission will not be awarding Teaching Fellows Scholarships to college freshmen for the 2014-2015 academic year.
 There is currently no application process for a Teaching Fellows Scholarship, however, support will continue to be provided to the current 2013-2014 class of Teaching Fellows and prior classes until the State's scholarship commitment is completed.
 For more information, please visit www.teachingfellows.org.